wultra/powerauth-cmd-tool/docs/Readme.md

 ```
 usage: java -jar powerauth-java-cmd.jar
- -a,--activation-code <arg>          In case a specified method is 'prepare', this field contains
+ -a,--activation-code <arg>          In case a specified method is 'create', this field contains
                                      the activation key (a concatenation of a short activation ID
                                      and activation OTP).
  -c,--config-file <arg>              Specifies a path to the config file with Base64 encoded server